The Culprits Behind Yellow Teeth: Unveiling the Stains!

 5. Medications Certain medications, such as antihistamines, antipsychotics, and high blood pressure drugs, can cause teeth discoloration as a side effect.

-6. Dental Trauma or trauma to the teeth can disrupt the formation of enamel, leading to yellow spots or discoloration on the affected teeth.
+6. Dental Trauma Injuries or trauma to the teeth can disrupt the formation of enamel, leading to yellow spots or discoloration on the affected teeth.

 7. Genetics Some individuals may have naturally thicker or more porous enamel, making their teeth more prone to yellowing.
 Genetic factors can also impact the natural color of dentin, contributing to teeth yellowing.